30secondstofly/engineering-policy/self-assessment.md

 ## I.  Company
 1. Have we clearly articulated and written down our company vision and mission (and shared them with the team)?
 2. Can everyone on the team explain what the organization vision, mission and current goals are?
+3. Can everyone in the team explain the business model (value propositions, revenue model, competition, competitive advantages, operations) in few sentences?

 ## II.
 Development Methodology
 ### Roles & Responsibilities